am01264/writings/2017-02-18-Gingko Testimonial.md

 description: After years of head-banging frustration with writing of any length, I've found a way to enjoy writing.
 ---

-[//]: # "What was the obstacle that would have prevented you from buying?"

 At first I thought $4.99/month seemed too expensive for a notepad app.

 [//]: # "What did you find as a result of buying this product/service"